zualexander/object-detection-bakk/Readme.md

 TBD - should start jupyter notebook with two notebooks which also does recognition in a different folder in the directory

 ## yolo9000
-* switch into `tensorflow-object-detection` directory
+* switch into `yolo9000-object-detection` directory
 ### with maven
 * execute `mvn build-yolo` for building the image, and from then on use
 * `mvn run-yolo` to run the container